 - Chronic fatigue syndrome

 Thyroid disease can change your personality, but often the changes are very subtle.
-If you are developing an underactive thyroid then perhaps you don’t have as much energy, or you have become withdrawn socially and your moods might be unstable.
+If you are developing an underactive thyroid then perhaps you don't have as much energy, or you have become withdrawn socially and your moods might be unstable.
 These symptoms can be reversed with the right dose of thyroid hormone.
-Thyroid disease can affect you physically, emotionally and mentally.
+Thyroid disease may affect you physically, emotionally and mentally.

 I want to get pregnant, should I have a thyroid function test?

 YES, whether you have a family history of thyroid disease or not!
 Pregnant women require on average an additional 40 to 50 per cent of thyroxine for their baby's brain development, but if you are in the early stages of autoimmune thyroid disease (Hashimoto's thyroiditis) or if there is a lack or excess of iodine in your diet, then your body may not be able to produce more thyroxine.